 Instructions

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees Fahrenheit (200 degrees Celsius).
 Line a muffin tin with liners or use a silicone muffin mold.

-- In a large mixing bowl whisk together pumpkin, oil, buttermilk, sugars, egg, and egg whites.
+- In a large mixing bowl, whisk together the pumpkin, oil, buttermilk, sugars, egg, and egg whites.

 - Gradually fold in the dry ingredients just until combined.